 Whether you are in the early process of filing a property damage claim for faulty cast iron pipes, or are having difficulty securing coverage from your insurer, our lawyers can help you by providing an initial assessment of your case and evaluating the extent of your water damage.

-Many homeowners across the country have begun the process of filing lawsuits against insurance companies that are denying claims for pipe-related damage or capping payments to as little as $2,000.
+Many homeowners across the country, and the State of Florida have begun the process of filing cast iron pipe lawsuits against insurance companies that are denying claims for pipe-related damage or capping payments that should otherwise be made.

 If you suspect your insurance company is acting in bad faith to avoid paying you the money you need to fix your property damage and replace your piping, our lawyers may be able to help you by: